KeshivT/RollingLogs/README.md

 - If the character collides with any log, the game will end
 - Use AABB collision detection - simple and cost-effective
 - Other features
-- Randomly generated logs?
+- Randomly generated logs
-- Speed up as game progresses?
+- Speed up as game progresses

+**POV**
+- The player can switch from 3rd to 1st person POV with the shift key

+**Power Ups**
+- Player can collect orbs which grant temporary power-ups
+- Jump boost, shield, speed boost, healing

+**Shadows**
+- Each object has shadows
+- The world has a day-night cycle, which the shadows follow